IkerGarcia/PocketInstaller/README.md

 Also, all the game installers and config files have been created taking the job previously done by some great people at the Next Thing Co's forums: https://bbs.nextthing.co/

-PocketInstaller has been created by Damian Vila (@damianvila) and Iker Garc√a.
+PocketInstaller has been created by Damian Vila (@damianvila) and Iker Garc√≠a.

 **Motivation**